 2

-Preventative maintenance is a more proactive form of facility management.
-Rather than reacting to a problem after the fact, you, your teams, and your systems are working to identify problems ahead of time, stopping this issue before it gets out of hand.
-Ideally, this approach eliminates downtime altogether, as there is no point at which the machinery is out of action.
+Preventive maintenance is a proactive approach.
+Instead of reacting to problems after they happen, you, your teams, and your systems work to identify issues ahead of time, stopping them before they get out of hand.
+This approach helps minimize downtime and extends the life of your equipment.

 3

-Risk-based maintenance involves prioritizing certain aspects of maintenance over others.
-Basically, human teams supported by smart systems conduct risk assessments regarding the likelihood of an equipment breakdown.
-Then, maintenance resources are diverted to where they are needed most.
+Risk-based maintenance involves prioritizing certain maintenance tasks over others based on risk assessments.
+You evaluate the likelihood of equipment failures and their potential impact on your operations.
+Maintenance resources are then directed where they are needed most.

-Condition-based maintenance may include elements of both corrective and preventative maintenance but is an altogether more forward-thinking form of facility management.
-When certain conditions are met, a maintenance event is created — the task is either sent via a notification and handled manually or executed automatically by a maintenance system.
+Condition-based maintenance uses smart technology and software solutions to monitor equipment conditions in real-time.
+When certain conditions are met, such as a temperature increase or unusual vibration, a maintenance event is triggered.
+The task is either sent via a notification and handled manually or executed automatically by a maintenance system.

-Routine maintenance work means exactly that — industrial maintenance tasks that are carried out according to a regular schedule.
+Routine maintenance work involves tasks carried out on a regular schedule.
 But what should this schedule look like, and how often should these tasks be performed?

-Here at PEC, our team can help you understand these scheduling requirements better.
-We can work with you to understand more about how you should organize your maintenance resources, deploying a mixture of manual and automated solutions to optimize your commercial building and its infrastructure.
+At PEC, our team can help you understand these scheduling requirements better.
+We can work with you to organize your maintenance resources effectively, deploying a mix of manual and automated solutions to optimize your commercial buildings and their infrastructure.

-Emergency repairs will need to be implemented outside of the regular maintenance program.
-These are repairs that are extremely urgent and cannot wait until the next cycle of maintenance.
+Emergency repairs need to be addressed outside of your regular maintenance program.
+These are urgent repairs that cannot wait until the next scheduled maintenance.

-These are just a few examples, and there are many more types of repair that could become urgent.
-Assessing urgency will depend on the vigilance of your maintenance and facility management teams, as well as the smart systems you deploy around the working environment.
+Assessing urgency depends on the vigilance of your maintenance and facility management teams, as well as the smart systems you deploy around the work environment.

-In addition, we offer a full range of maintenance services, from HVAC and electrical to plumbing and janitorial.
+In addition, we offer a full range of maintenance services, from HVAC units and electrical systems to plumbing and building maintenance.
 So whether you need someone to handle all of your facility’s maintenance needs or just want a partner to help with certain aspects, we’re here to help.

 PEC’s team of experienced professionals can help you with all your facility maintenance needs.
 We can develop standard operating procedures and maintenance schedules tailored to your specific requirements.
-We also offer a wide range of services, from preventive property maintenance services to repairs and replacements.
+We also offer a wide range of services, from preventive maintenance to emergency repairs and replacements.